-Normal & Disease-Associated RNA Decay
+Normal & Disease-Associated RNA Metabolism

-Research in the Maquat lab focuses on RNA decay pathways, largely in human cells, and their relevance to human diseases.
-One pathway, called nonsense-mediated mRNA decay (NMD) or mRNA surveillance, surveys all newly synthesized mRNAs during what we call a "pioneer" round of translation.
-This round of translation involves mRNA that is associated with the cap-binding protein heterodimer CBP80 and CBP20 (and variants thereof).
-It is distinct from the type of translation that supports the bulk of cellular protein synthesis and that involves a different cap-binding protein, eukaryotic initiation factor (eIF)4E.
-As a rule, if translation terminates more than ~50-55-nucleotides upstream of an exon-exon junction that is marked by what we call a splicing-dependent “mark” or exon-exon junction complex (EJC), then the mRNA will be subject to NMD.
-By the time CBP80 and CBP20 have been replaced by eIF4E, the EJC “mark” has been removed so that the mRNA is largely immune to NMD.
-Studies in progress will significantly advance our understanding of the mRNA-binding proteins, translation factors and nucleases that trigger NMD.
-Moreover, we are now putting our mechanistic findings to use by designing and developing therapies to abrogate or promote NMD with the goal of lessening the severity of nonsense-generated diseases.
-A remarkable one-third of inherited or acquired diseases are nonsense-generated.
+The Maquat lab went on to reveal that NMD, which is a type of mRNA quality control, surveys all newly synthesized mRNAs during what the lab named a "pioneer" round of translation.
+This round of translation involves mRNA that is associated with the cap-binding protein heterodimer CBP80 and CBP20.
+It is distinct from the type of translation that supports the bulk of cellular protein synthesis and that involves a different cap-binding protein, eukaryotic translation initiation factor (eIF)4E.
+The Maquat lab defined the “50-55-nucleotide rule”: generally, if translation terminates more than 50-55 nucleotides upstream of an exon-exon junction that is marked by what the lab called a splicing-dependent “mark”, later called an exon-exon junction complex (EJC), then the mRNA will be subject to NMD.
+By the time CBP80 and CBP20 have been replaced by eIF4E, the EJC “mark” has been removed so that the mRNA is largely immune to NMD diseases are nonsense-generated.